modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-1.md

 	**Section 5.3.
 Components of the explanation of a scientific theory.**

 	In 1911 Wilhelm Carl Werner Otto Fritz Franz Wien received the Physics Nobel Prize "for his discoveries regarding the laws governing the radiation of heat" and in 1918 Max Karl Ernst Ludwig Planck received that Prize “in recognition of the services he rendered to the advancement of Physics by his discovery of energy quanta”.
-In this Section we apply the Components of the explanation of scientific theories to describe the content of Wien´s Nobel Lecture On the Laws of Thermal Radiation and Planck´s Nobel Lecture The Genesis and Present State of Development of the Quantum Theory.
+In this Section we apply the Components of the explanation of scientific theories to describe the content of Wien´s Nobel Lecture *On the Laws of Thermal Radiation* and Planck´s Nobel Lecture *The Genesis and Present State of Development of the Quantum Theory*.

 ## 5.1.
 Kinetic theory of gases and Thermodynamics.